 LOVING HIS COUNTRY FROM AFAR

-Truly, there is so much more that needs to be done— more time and more effort.
-But Lhullier is not worried as he remembers his late dad’s words, “As long as you don’t lose the golden egg that I gave you, you will survive.” – by Jamie Marie Elona
+His father’s words guide him still: “As long as you don’t lose the golden egg that I gave you, you will survive.” – by Jamie Marie Elona